shipyardapp/Shipyard-Documentation/docs/blueprint-library/dbt-cloud/dbt-cloud-trigger-job-and-download-results.md

 ---
 id: dbt-cloud-trigger-job-and-download-results
-title: dbt Cloud - Trigger Job and Download Results to Shipyard
+title: dbt Cloud Template - Trigger Job and Download Results to Shipyard
 hide_title: true
 sidebar_label: Trigger Job and Download Results to Shipyard
 description: Information about Shipyard's low-code dbt Cloud Trigger Job and Download Results to Shipyard blueprint.
-Trigger an existing job in the dbt Cloud interface, wait for it to finish, and download the resulting logs and artifacts.
+Execute an existing job in the dbt Cloud interface, wait for it to finish, and download the resulting logs and artifacts.
 keywords:
     - dbt cloud
     - blueprint